Virtus92/php-2-Virtus92/php_2_cms_kompetenzcheck.md

 - Overview of all customers
 - Ability to edit and delete each entry
 - Logged-in users can see all entries in the system
-- However, logged-in users can only edit or delete the entries they have created (Hint: This can be solved using a session).
+- However, logged-in users can only edit or delete their created entries (Hint: This can be solved using a session).

 **User Interface:**
 - Please use one of the CSS frameworks from the CSS Frameworks module for the user interface (GUI).